 Social risk for a resource company may also arise from any issues with landowners in the vicinity of its operations.
-The Company's flagship Wash-hi - Majaza copper gold project (Project) is being constructed on land in respect of which there are no freehold, leasehold or traditional land ownership titles of individuals or communities.
-Therefore the Company's exposure to this risk is low.
+The Company's flagship Wash-hi - Majaza copper gold project (Project) is built on land on which there were no freehold, leasehold or traditional land ownership titles of individuals or communities.
+The Company maintains good relations with local communities who live in proximity to its operations.
+This includes implementing programs to enable their members to benefit from employment opportunities presented by the Company's mine.
+The Company consults with local communities about any development which may affect their interests and takes their concerns into account.

 Social risk for any company, including Alara, may also arise from issues regarding labour relations practices or a significant workplace health or safety breach.
-The Company has and implements a policy of providing remuneration and other benefits to its employees in accordance with their agreements and all applicable laws, whichever is the higher standard.
-The Company takes safety extremely seriously in all its operations, including at its Project construction site where the greatest risk of a safety incident exists.
+The Company provides remuneration and other benefits to its employees in accordance with their agreements and all applicable laws, whichever is the higher standard.
+The Company takes safety extremely seriously in all its operations, including at its mine site, where the highest risk of a safety incident exists.
+The Board receives regular safety reports from the Managing Director.
+Any incident resulting in lost working time or a "near miss" which could have resulted in lost time must be immediately reported to the Board.
 The Company has and implements a range of detailed policies to ensure zero harm to personnel or others potentially affected by its activities.
 These policies also serve to minimise the social risk attendant on a risk of either of the above kinds materialising.
+The Company has maintained an extremely good safety record.